Privacy Notice for Students

 Third parties will only process your personal information on our instructions and where they have agreed to treat the information confidentially and to keep it secure.

 We have put in place appropriate security measures to prevent your personal information from being accidentally lost, used or accessed in an unauthorised way, altered or disclosed.
 In addition, we limit access to your personal information to those employees, agents, contractors and other third parties who have a business need to know.
 They will only process your personal information on our instructions and they are subject to a duty of confidentiality.
-Details of these measures may be obtained from the DPO or by reference to the Data Protection Policy.
+Details of these measures may be obtained from the.

 We have put in place procedures to deal with any suspected data security breach and will notify you and any applicable regulator of a suspected breach where we are legally required to do so.